-In October 2017, as part of a recapitalization plan, the Company entered into a credit agreement with a syndicate of lenders, who lent a face amount of \$350.0 million under a five-year secured term loan facility ("Term Loan Facility") and provided a three-year secured revolving credit facility ("Revolving Loan Facility") for \$20.0 million, which was undrawn at closing.
-The Term Loan Facility and the Revolving Loan Facility together are referred to as the "Secured Loan Facilities".
-In conjunction with the borrowings under the Secured Loan Facilities, the Company incurred expenses of \$11.5 million, consisting of original issue discount of \$1.75 million and deferred financing costs of \$9.8 million, which have been recorded as a reduction in the carrying value of the Term Loan Facility in the condensed consolidated statement of financial condition.
-These costs are being amortized into interest expense over the lives of the obligations.
-The Company incurred incremental interest expense of \$0.6 million related to the amortization of these costs for the three months ended March 31, 2019 and March 31, 2018.
+In October 2017, as part of a recapitalization plan, the Company entered into a credit agreement with a syndicate of lenders, who lent a face amount of \$350.0 million under a five-year secured term loan facility ("2017 Term Loan Facility") and provided a three-year secured revolving credit facility ("Revolving Loan Facility") for \$20.0 million, which was undrawn at closing.
+The 2017 Term Loan Facility required quarterly principal amortization payments of \$4.375 million beginning March 31, 2018 through September 30, 2018 and thereafter required quarterly principal amortization payments of \$8.75 million.